-Our IT systems automatically collect other data when you visit our website.
-This data comprises mainly technical information (e.g. web browser, operating system or time the site was accessed).
-This information is collected automatically when you enter this website.
+Other data is automatically collected by our IT systems when you visit the website.
+This is mainly technical data (e.g. internet browser, operating system or time of page view).
+This data is collected automatically as soon as you enter this website.

 What do we use your data for?

-Some of the data is collected to guarantee that the website is provided free of errors.
+Part of the data is collected to ensure error-free provision of the website.
 Other data may be used to analyse your user behaviour.

 What rights do you have regarding your data?

-You have the right to receive information about the source, recipients and purposes of your stored personal data free of charge at any time.
-You also have the right to demand that your data is rectified or deleted.
-Please do not hesitate to contact us at any time at the address provided in the section ‘Legal disclosure’ if you have any questions about this or any other data protection-related issues.
-You also have the right to lodge a complaint with the competent supervisory authority.
+You have the right to receive information about the origin, recipient and purpose of your stored personal data free of charge at any time.
+You also have the right to request the correction or deletion of this data.
+You can contact us at any time at the address given in the imprint with regard to this and other questions on the subject of data protection.
+Furthermore, you have the right to lodge a complaint with the competent supervisory authority.

-This website is hosted by an external service provider (host).
-Personal data collected on this website is stored on the host’s servers.
-This may include, but is not limited to, IP addresses, contact requests, meta and communications data, contract information, contact information, names, web page access, and other data generated through a website.
+This website is hosted by an external service provider (hoster).
+Personal data collected on this website is stored on the hoster’s servers.
+This may include, but is not limited to, IP addresses, contact requests, meta and communication data, contractual data, contact details, names, website accesses and other data generated via a website.

-Our host will only process your data to the extent necessary to fulfil its performance obligations and to follow our instructions with respect to such data.
-We have concluded an order processing contract with the host in accordance with Art.
+Our hoster will only process your data insofar as this is necessary for the fulfilment of its service obligations and will follow our instructions with regard to this data.
+We have concluded a Data Processing Agreement with the hoster in accordance with Art.
 28 GDPR.

 SSL or TLS encryption

-For security reasons, and to protect the transfer of confidential content, such as purchase orders or enquiries you submit to us as the website operator, this website uses SSL or TLS encryption.
-You can recognise an encrypted connection by checking whether the address line of the browser changes from ‘http://’ to ‘https://’ and also by the appearance of the lock icon next to it.
+For security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the site operator, this site uses SSL or TLS encryption.
+You can recognise an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.

 Information on the controller pursuant to Art.
-4 (7) GDPR
+4 No. 7 GDPR